-Regal Quest is an advanced community science project for experienced butterfly watchers to identify and document observations of regal fritillaries, a butterfly native to Minnesota's prairies.
+Regal Quest is an advanced community science project for experienced butterfly watchers and prairie field workers to identify and document observations of regal fritillaries, a butterfly native to Minnesota's prairies.
 Regals were once found throughout the prairies of western and southern Minnesota, but as Minnesota’s landscape has changed, regal fritillary and other prairie butterfly populations have decreased.
-We want to learn where regal fritillaries are still living and breeding in Minnesota.
+The DNR Nongame Wildlife Program and Minnesota Biological Survey are interested in learning where regal fritillaries are still living and breeding in Minnesota.

 What are regal fritillaries?